|Coordinates:||27.6154 S 144.3538 W|

 The scenery of this island is crowned with the 633 m tall Mount Perau with incredible vertical rock needles.

-When people arrived on the island circa 1200 AD, it was covered with a forest.
+When people arrived on the island around 1200 AD, it was covered with a forest.
 The foggy weather facilitated a development of a lush rainforest.
 The isolation and old age of the island led to the development of a very high number of plants and animals met only here.

 Since then people have changed the landscape of the island, turning most of it into grassland.
 Only a small patch of the original rainforest remains on the summit of Mount Perau, but nevertheless here are found hundreds of endemic species of plants and insects.